Joe Girardi fired by Phillies, replaced by Rob Thomson - NewsBreak

 The Phillies have lost 12 of 17 games heading into the opener of Friday’s three-game series against the Los Angeles Angels.

-“We underperformed and that falls on me.
-This is what happens,” Girardi told SiriusXM's MLB Network Radio.
-“I think there’s more talent in that room than the way we have played.”

-The Phillies still boast NL MVP Bryce Harper and NL Cy Young Award runner-up Zack Wheeler, Aaron Nola, All-Star catcher J.T.
+The Phillies have a $224 million payroll and boast 2021 NL MVP Bryce Harper and NL Cy Young Award runner-up Zack Wheeler, Aaron Nola, All-Star catcher J.T.
 Realmuto and free-agent sluggers Nick Castellanos and Kyle Schwarber.
 Yet Philadelphia hasn't made the playoffs since 2011, hasn't won the World Series since 2008 and has watched fan interest plummet through a decade-plus of mediocre baseball.

-“It’s not something that can’t be fixed and changed,” Dombrowski said.
-“I think we already started some of those changes this winter time when we made some changes within our system, our organization, a lot of changes, but those things don’t show up overnight.”

 Girardi replaced Yankees manager Joe Torre after the 2007 season and spent a decade in pinstripes.
 Girardi led New York to its 27th World Series title, beating the Phillies in six games in 2009, and his 910 wins were sixth most in team history.